Pjai1/GildedRose_refactor_TS/README.md

   - Start with test cases
   - Add separate fn like with other cases
   - Update snapshot since it was incorrect for Conjured
+- EXTRA STEPS
+  - Go over spec file and restructure a bit to clear up repetition

 # Gilded Rose